Kevin Michael Richardson filmography

 Kevin Michael Richardson is an American actor.
 He is known for his distinctively deep voice.
 He has mostly voiced villainous characters in animation and video games.
 In film, Richardson voiced Goro in Mortal Kombat (1995) and reprises in Mortal Kombat Legends: Scorpion's Revenge (2020), Captain Gantu in the Lilo & Stitch franchise, Kamek in The Super Mario Bros.
 Movie, Bulkhead from Transformers: Prime, and Deus Ex Machina in The Matrix Revolutions (2003).
 He has also voiced characters on Seth MacFarlane's shows Family Guy, The Cleveland Show, and American Dad!, as well as several characters on The Simpsons, and Futurama.

-Richardson is also known for his roles as Trigon, Mammoth and See-More in both Teen Titans and Teen Titans Go!, Antauri in Super Robot Monkey Team Hyperforce Go!, Oroku Saki/the Shredder in Teenage Mutant Ninja Turtles (2012), Stump Smash and Tree Rex in the Skylanders video game series, Rosie in F Is for Family, Barney Rubble in The Flintstones: On the Rocks, the Mauler Twins and Monster Girl in Invincible, and Chairman Drek in the video game Ratchet & Clank.
+Richardson is also known for his roles as Trigon, Mammoth and See-More in both Teen Titans and Teen Titans Go!, Antauri in Super Robot Monkey Team Hyperforce Go!, Oroku Saki/the Shredder in the 2012 Teenage Mutant Ninja Turtles series, Stump Smash and Tree Rex in the Skylanders video game series, Rosie in F Is for Family, Barney Rubble in The Flintstones: On the Rocks, the Mauler Twins and Monster Girl in Invincible, and Chairman Drek in the video game Ratchet & Clank.
 He received two Daytime Emmy Award nominations for voicing the Joker in The Batman (2004–2008).
 He was nominated for Voice Actor of the Year by Behind the Voice Actors in 2012 and in 2013.